 Steve’s education began with a B.A. in Religion & Philosophy from Wilmington College of Ohio, and he graduated from Drew Theological School with a Master of Divinity.
-He has a Doctor of Ministry from United Theological Seminary in Ohio (Dissertation – “Teaching Christian Ethics to Children in a Cross-Cultural Setting”) and a Ph.D. from Alvernia University in Reading, PA, focusing on “The Call to Christian Ministry” in the Community Leadership track.
+He has a Doctor of Ministry from United Theological Seminary in Ohio.
+His doctoral project was titled “Teaching Christian Ethics to Children in a Cross-Cultural Setting”) and a Ph.D. from Alvernia University in Reading, PA.
+His dissertation was titled “The Call to Christian Ministry” in the Community Leadership track.

 Pastor Steve is known in the community as an activist for social change and a leader in community issues.
 He works with the United Way, Berks Women in Crisis, Phoebe Berks, the Reading Berks Conference of Churches, the Berks Ministerium, the NW Reading Ministerium, Spirit on Tap, the Phoebe Institute on Aging, the Reading Association of the PSEC of the UCC, and numerous other ministries.
 Steve also volunteers in the community, serving as an assistant wrestling coach at Wyomissing HS.